Chuck5ta/PandaWoWDB/README.md

-This is a copy of getmangos' CATA database, and will be used for educational perposes with the Mists of Pandaria server emulator, PandaWoW (not currently functional)
+This is a copy of getmangos' CATA database, and will be used for educational purposes with the Mists of Pandaria server emulator, PandaWoW (not currently functional)

 Original repo: